MrSaurabhMishra/Stock-market-portfolio/README.md

 ---

 ✨ *This portfolio demonstrates end-to-end Stock Market Analytics using real-world data, combining data extraction, cleaning, visualization, and SQL-based insights for NSE, BSE, and key indices.*

-The portfolio demonstrates:
-- Extracting live stock market data for selected symbols using Python `yfinance`
-  - **NSE:** TCS, INFY, RELIANCE, HDFC
-  - **BSE:** ITC, SBI, ICICI
-  - **Indices:** Nifty 50, Sensex
-- Cleaning and preparing these datasets for analysis
-- Conducting exploratory data analysis (EDA) on stock trends, volatility, and price movement patterns
-- Building interactive dashboards in Power BI for decision-making on selected stocks
-- Using SQL to generate insights from structured stock datasets